-The ADC12020 is a monolithic CMOS analog-to-digital converter capable of converting analog input signals into 12-bit digital words at 20 Megasamples per second (MSPS), minimum.
+The ADC12040 is a monolithic CMOS analog-todigital converter capable of converting analog input signals into 12-bit digital words at 40 Megasamples per second (MSPS), minimum.
 This converter uses a differential, pipeline architecture with digital error correction and an on-chip sample-and-hold circuit to minimize die size and power consumption while providing excellent dynamic performance.
-Operating on a single 5V power supply, this device consumes just 185 mW at 20 MSPS, including the reference current.
+Operating on a single 5V power supply, this device consumes just 340 mW at 40 MSPS, including the reference current.
 The Power Down feature reduces power consumption to 40 mW.

-The differential inputs provide a full scale input swing equal to $2V{REF}$ with the possibility of a single-ended input.
-Full use of the differential input is recommended for optimum performance.
+The differential inputs provide a full scale differential input swing equal to $2V{REF}$ with the possibility of a single-ended input, although full use of the differential input is required for optimum performance.
 For ease of use, the buffered, high impedance, single-ended reference input is converted on-chip to a differential reference for use by the processing circuitry.
 Output data format is 12-bit offset binary.